Dear New and returning District 6 Families,

 Entries: All rodeo entries are done online.
 There are late entries with a charge.
-When mailing forms we recommend using “proof of mailing” from the post office.( See attached) Each school verification forms must be signed and stamped by your school as well.
+Each school verification forms must be signed and stamped by your school as well.
 Make sure to give your school plenty of time to sign the form.
 Delays could make your entry late.
 Holidays, vacations and administrative days off can keep you from rodeoing so plan ahead.
 Original signatures and stamps are the only acceptable entry, no faxes, copies or texts.
 If you have any issues with entries, contact the hosting district secretary, not our district.

-Report Cards: It is very important that you get in the habit of uploading your report card and progress report every time you receive on to your NHSRA portal.
+Report Cards: It is very important that you upload your report card and progress report every time you receive one to your NHSRA portal.
 CHSRA requires all members to maintain a 2.0 GPA for each grading period issued during the year and passing grades in a minimum of 4 classes to remain in good standing to compete in rodeos.
 If the membership secretary has to ask for your report card it may be too late!
 It is the member’s reasonability to keep current grades on file.
-In the event that a GPA on a report card falls below a 2.0 gpa requirement, a member will not be eligible to rodeo until the next issues grading period when grades must be at least a 2.0gpa.
+In the event that a GPA on a report card falls below a 2.0 GPA requirement, a member will not be eligible to rodeo until the next issues grading period when grades must be at least a 2.0 GPA.
 If a member becomes ineligible, grades are not turned in on time, grades are changed by a member or their parents, no emails will be accepted, the member will not rodeo.

 Associate Membership: Requirement of District 6 is one paid associate membership must accompany each student membership application.
 CHSRA rule book requires anyone in the arena, around chute areas, and stock working areas are to be in western attire (including hat, boots, long sleeve western shirt.)